-Pulpotomy and pulpectomy are both dental procedures that get rid of decay or infection in the tooth pulp.
-Both of these procedures are different and it is best to inform yourself before a treatment so that you know what to expect.
+Pulpotomy and pulpectomy are dental procedures that remove decay or infection in the tooth pulp.
+However, both of these procedures are different, and it is best to inform yourself before treatment to know what to expect.

 Pulpotomy Vs. Pulpectomy

-During a pulpotomy, we at Carolina Smiles Family Dentistry will only remove the coronal pulp form the tooth.
-This is the top portion of the pulp that is above the gum line.
-The purpose of a pulpotomy is to ensure the tooth remains alive and vital, meaning it will have blood flow, sensation and respond to temperature.
+During a pulpotomy, Carolina Smiles Family Dentistry will only remove the coronal pulp from the tooth.
+This is the top portion of the pulp above the gum line.
+The purpose of a pulpotomy is to ensure the tooth remains alive and vital, meaning it will have blood flow and sensation and respond to temperature.

-This procedure can only be done if there is no spontaneous pain, bone loss under the tooth or a tooth abscess.
-Most of the time, pulpotomy is performed on primary tooth but they can also be done on permanent teeth, in which the infection has only reached the top of the pulp.
+This procedure can only be done if there is no spontaneous pain, bone loss under the tooth, or a tooth abscess.
+Most of the time, a pulpotomy is performed on the primary tooth, but it can also be done on permanent teeth, where the infection has only reached the top of the pulp.

 Pulpectomy, however, is a procedure that excavates the entire pulp from inside your tooth, including the roots.
 This is done on a tooth that is non-vital and has dead or dying pulp.
 The goal is to clean the entire tooth chamber and the root canal and then disinfect, fill, and seal the cavity to prevent further contamination.